ereckers/red-bridge-careers/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0.0

-Create and manage a Careers, Jobs, and Join Our Team type pages.
-List current job openings and positions and click through to a full page job decription.
+Create, manage, and list job openings and positions for your website's careers and jobs sections.

 == Description ==